top of page

 Photo Toolsets

-Photo Toolsets are groups of Photo Inputs for marking up photos.
-This section of the Model Editor allows you to edit your existing Photo Toolsets and add new Photo Toolsets.
+Photo Toolsets are groups of Photo Routines for marking up photos.
+This section of the Model Editor allows you to edit your existing Photo Toolsets and create new Photo Toolsets.
 You can also edit the keyboard shortcuts for Photo Inputs in that specific Photo Toolset.
 For example, the "Classify" Photo Toolset usually contains Photo Chips and calibration routines used during the classifying process.
 You can build Photo Toolsets based on workflows or particular markets.

 Clearance Rules

-If you’re a Make Ready Engineering subscriber, you can edit your Make Ready Clearance rules from the Model Editor.
+You can edit your Make Ready Clearance rules from the Model Editor.
 These clearances that are programmed into the software automatically calculate violations during the make ready process.

 When you first click on "Clearance Rules" in the side menu of the Model Editor, a list of wires and equipment that have rulesets set up in the software will be displayed.
 Right-clicking on any item in the list will give you the options to rename the clearance rules for that wire/equipment, duplicate (or copy) the ruleset, or delete the ruleset.
 If you're looking for a specific ruleset, you can use the search bar to filter the list.